 This General Order requires Dischargers to implement BPTCs to maintain the highest water quality consistent with maximum benefit to the people of the state.
 The required BPTCs are included in the NOA issued by the regional water board.

 This General Order allows discharge to numerous groundwater sources, each with its own chemical characteristics.
 There is insufficient data to determine which receiving waters are high quality waters.
-This General Order authorizes limited degradation to high quality waters provided consistency with the terms of the applicable regional water board water quality control plan (Basin Plan), other applicable State Water Board and regional water board policies, the Antidegradation Policy, and as described in these findings.
+This General Order authorizes limited degradation to high quality waters provided it is consistent with the terms of the applicable regional water board water quality control plan (Basin Plan), other applicable State Water Board and regional water board policies, the Antidegradation Policy, and as described in these findings.

 This General Order includes BPTC requirements, a BPTC compliance schedule, and monitoring and reporting requirements.
 BPTC measures are defined for all tiers.
 Higher risk tiers have more BPTC requirements than lower risk tiers.
 This General Order does not preclude Dischargers from implementing more than the minimum BPTC measures required for each tier.
+Wineries with process water design flows less than 10,000 gallons implementing the control measures defined in this General Order are unlikely to degrade water quality and are exempt from this General Order.
+This General Order includes provisions for the regional water board to enroll such Dischargers found to be a threat to water quality to enroll into Tier 1 of this General Order.

 This General Order places restrictions on the discharge of waste from winery operations.
 The terms and conditions of this General Order are designed to minimize groundwater quality degradation and protect beneficial uses of waters of the state, including access to safe and reliable drinking water.
 The primary constituents of concern in winery waste that have the potential to degrade water quality are BOD, nitrogen, and salinity.

-This General Order includes BOD loading limits for land application, a BOD effluent limit for subsurface disposal, and pond operational requirements to minimize the potential for process water to create or contribute to nuisance conditions.
+This General Order includes a BOD loading limit for land application, a BOD effluent limit for subsurface disposal, and pond operational requirements to minimize the potential for process water to create or contribute to nuisance conditions.

-This General Order includes a nitrogen application rate limit for land application, a nitrogen effluent limit for subsurface disposal, and pond sizing, siting, and liner hydraulic conductivity requirements to minimize the potential to cause or contribute to groundwater quality above the nitrate maximum contaminant level.
-Facilities that exceed the nitrogen effluent limit may be required to evaluate the winery, treatment, and disposal holistically to determine improvements needed to comply with the limit.
+This General Order includes a nitrogen application rate limit for land application, a nitrogen effluent limit for subsurface disposal, and pond siting and liner hydraulic conductivity requirements to minimize the potential to cause or contribute to groundwater quality above the nitrate water quality objective.
+Facilities that exceed the nitrogen limits may be required to evaluate the winery, treatment, and disposal operations to determine improvements needed to comply with the limits.

-This General Order includes a salt threshold and salt control BPTC measures to minimize process water salinity.
-Facilities that exceed the salt threshold may be required to evaluate the winery, land application, and disposal operations holistically for additional salt control measures.
+This General Order requires facilities in all tiers to control salt and Tiers 2, 3, and 4 facilities to also evaluate compliance with the FDS threshold and implement additional salt control measures to minimize process water salinity.
+Facilities that exceed the FDS threshold may be required to evaluate the winery, treatment, and disposal operations for additional salt control measures.